Mike Leon

-Michael Joseph Leon (born April 20, 1987) is an American musician who is the current bassist of the rock/metal band CKY.
-He previously played with Havok, Soulfly, The Absence and Cavalera Conspiracy.
+Michael Joseph Leon (born April 20, 1987) is an American musician.
+He was the bassist in Havok, Soulfly, The Absence, Cavalera Conspiracy, and CKY.

 Biography

 Leon first played the violin in school, while also singing in a choir before picking up guitar after discovering Metallica.
 He acquired his first bass when he was 10.
 His influences include Cliff Burton, Flea and Steve Harris, as well as Justin Chancellor and David Ellefson.

 Leon's first significant band was The Absence, a Florida-based melodic death metal band which has also featured Jeramie Kling (later of Massacre, Venom Inc., and Overkill), Taylor Nordberg (later of Soilwork, Massacre, and Deicide), and Joey Concepcion (later of Sanctuary, Dark Tranquillity, and Arch Enemy).
 Leon played with The Absence from 2007 until he was fired in 2021.
 He has stated that his dismissal was not amicable.